 The portfolio of accredited programmes available in your locality:

-- Certificate in Diabetes Care (CIDC) offered over six days at monthly intervals for primary care staff to help them deliver high quality diabetes care and management.
+- Diploma in Improving Diabetes Care offered over five days at monthly intervals for primary care staff to help them deliver high quality diabetes care and management.
 Followed by 4-month period of change to practice.

 - Management of Diabetes in Hospital and Clinical Areas (MDHCA) offered over six days to healthcare professionals working in the acute sector to provide appropriate inpatient diabetes care and management